ParisaMollahoseini/Open-VCLIP/README.md

 - **Kinetics-600 testing.**

   Validation data of Kinetics-600 we used can be donwloaded from [`link`](https://pan.baidu.com/s/1d6wI-n3igMdE1rJ2xP2MsA?pwd=c5mu ).
+# if your GPU ram is low, change TEST.BATCH_SIZE.
 # Training

 Training scripts of OpenVCLIP are provided in **/script/training**.
 An example script can be viewed bellow.
 After that, you can run **weight_average.py** to perform the SWA operations.